dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/secrets-overview.md

 <img src="/images/secrets-overview-azure-aks-keyvault.png" width=600>

-In all of the examples above, the application code did not have to change to get the same secret.
-Dapr did all the heavy lifting using the secret components via the secrets building block API.
+In the examples above, the application code did not have to change to get the same secret.
+Dapr uses the secret management components via the secrets management building block API.

 [Try out the secrets API]({{< ref "#try-out-secrets-management" >}}) using one of our quickstarts or tutorials.